ryeones/fomties.com/_pages/home.md

 ---

-**fomties isn’t about the highlight reel. it’s about the real.**
+**fomties isn’t about the highlight reel. it’s about being real.**

-because most of us didn’t grow up with silicon valley dads or media connections.
+most of us didn’t grow up with silicon valley dads or media connections.

-we started from weekend side hustles. dming strangers.
+we started with weekend side hustles. dming strangers.

-balancing _living a life we’re proud of_  - not one that was built for us.
+we balanced _living a life we’re proud of_  - not one built for us.

-and still - we show up. we build. we try. even if we end up "failing"
+and still, we show up. we build. we try.

+even when it’s messy. even when we fall short.

 **this is a space for that.**